Using your NPL application

 POST /npl/{package-name}/{ProtocolName}/{instanceId}/{permissionName}

-For example, to call the increment
+For example, to call the sayHello

-permission on a Counter instance:
+permission on a HelloWorld instance:

-POST /npl/counter/Counter/{instanceId}/increment
+POST /npl/demo/HelloWorld/{instanceId}/sayHello

 The full curl request would look like this (replace instanceId with the actual ID):